-- [10] Section 482(3)(a) of the Criminal Code provides that Court Rules may be made to regulate matters considered expedient to attain the ends of justice and carry into effect the provisions of the law.
-The Criminal Code empowers statutory courts to make Rules, that have as an objective, the ability to attain the ends of justice, which could include addressing gaps in the legislation.
-For these reasons I am persuaded the Nova Scotia Provincial Court Rules provide me with the authority to dispense with the notice requirement under section 490(2) of the Criminal Code and order an in-camera proceeding. - [11] On the merits of the application, as set out in the affiant's affidavit, I am told the investigation is both complex and serious in nature, with police investigators having obtained over 30 Warrants, Production Orders, and other types of Judicial Authorizations. - [12] I accept that if notice of this application were provided to interested parties, it would disclose information sealed, thereby compromising the ongoing investigation, the possibility of utilizing physical and technical surveillance and other methods of investigation including Part VI authorizations.
-Accordingly, the In-camera Application will proceed and the Ex-parte Order for further detention is granted.
+[11] Section 482(3)(a) of the Criminal Code provides that Court Rules may be made to regulate matters considered expedient to attain the ends of justice and carry into effect the provisions of the law.
+The Criminal Code empowers statutory courts to make Rules, that have as an objective, the ability to attain the ends of justice, which could include addressing gaps in legislation.
+For these reasons I am persuaded the Nova Scotia Provincial Court Rules provide me with the authority to dispense with the notice requirement under section 490(2) of the Criminal Code and order an In-camera proceeding.

+[12] On the merits of the application, as set out in the affiant's affidavit, I am told the investigation is both complex and serious in nature, with police investigators having obtained 95 judicial authorizations/ warrants and orders to date.

+[13] I accept that if notice of this application were provided to interested parties, it would disclose information sealed, thereby compromising the ongoing investigation.

-- [13] The two Detention Orders will be extended for a period not exceeding one year from the dates of seizure, unless proceedings are instituted in which the things detained may be required; or consent pursuant to section 490(3.1) of the Criminal Code is given or a Supreme Court judge orders their further detention in excess of one year from the dates of seizure until the conclusion of the investigation or until it is required to be provided for the purpose of a preliminary hearing or trial or other proceeding. - [14] I also order that all materials filed in support of this Application for Further Detention shall be placed in a separate packet, sealed, and stored in a secure place in the Court Administration office and shall not be disclosed except by Order of a Judge or a Justice of competent jurisdiction. - [15] A copy of the Order shall be provided to the Applicant.
+[14] The Detention Order will be extended for a period not exceeding one year from the date of seizure, unless proceedings are instituted in which the things detained may be required; or consent pursuant to section 490(3.1) of the Criminal Code is given or a Supreme Court judge orders their further detention in excess of one year from the dates of seizure until the conclusion of the investigation or until it is required to be provided for the purpose of a preliminary hearing or trial or other proceeding.

+[15] I also order that all materials filed in support of this Application for Further Detention shall be placed in a separate packet, sealed, and stored in a secure place in the Court Administration office and shall not be disclosed except by Order of a Judge or a Justice of competent jurisdiction.

+[16] A copy of the Order shall be provided to the Applicant.